 Low Income Countries

-GNI per capita below the World Bank low-income threshold
+GNI per capita at or below the World Bank low-income threshold

 US$ 0.20 per dose